inno-se/the-guide/README.md

 [Link](https://github.com/orgs/inno-swp-2025/projects/2)

+This project allows for estimation, planning, and tracking the progress of type `Task` issues.

-This project shows connections between type `Task` issues, their parent type `Backlog` issues, and `Iterations`.
+Additionally, it visualizes connections between type `Task` issues and their parent type `Backlog` issues.

 ### Limitations